 The actuarial present value of accrued pension benefits was determined using the accrued benefit method prorated on service and using assumptions recommended by the actuary and approved by the Trustees.
-An actuarial valuation was prepared as at December 31, 2013 and completed in May 2014, by Eckler Ltd., a firm of consulting actuaries.
-Those results provide the present value of accrued pension benefits as at December 31, 2013 and accruing cost in 2014.
-A second actuarial valuation was prepared by Eckler Ltd. as at December 31, 2014 to determine the present value of accrued pension benefits as at December 31, 2014.
-The valuation as at December 31, 2014 has not yet been filed with Manitoba's Office of the Superintendent - Pension Commission.
+An actuarial valuation was prepared as at December 31, 2014 and completed in May 2015, by Eckler Ltd., a firm of consulting actuaries.
+Those results provide the present value of accrued pension benefits as at December 31, 2014 and accruing cost in 2015.
+A second actuarial valuation was prepared by Eckler Ltd. as at December 31, 2015 to determine the present value of accrued pension benefits as at December 31, 2015 to determine the present value of accrued pension benefits as at December 31, 2015.
+The valuation as at December 31, 2015 has not yet been filed with Manitoba's Office of the Superintendent - Pension Commission.